frasal29/Kat_rpki/readme.md

 ## Future Work

-- **Support for Additional Attack Scenarios**: Include new simulation strategies to expand testing.
+- **Support for Additional Attack Scenarios**: Include new emulation strategies to expand testing.
 - **Enhanced Visualization**: Add advanced features for analyzing large-scale topologies.
 - **Integration with Real-World Datasets**: Use real AS data to validate tests.